paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 For more information on how to configure certificates for a containerized service in Service Fabric, see [Container Security](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-securing-containers).
 For more information on manage certificates used by a Service Fabric cluster in Azure, see [Add or remove certificates for a Service Fabric cluster in Azure](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-security-update-certs-azure).

-## How to read certificates from code and initialize Key Vault configuration provider ##
+## How to read the certificate from code and initialize Key Vault configuration provider ##
 When deploying the application to a **Service Fabric Linux** cluster in Azure, you need to specify a certificate in the **CertificateRef** inside the **ContainerHostPolicies** of both the frontend and backend service, using one of the techniques described in the previous section.
 Service Fabric will copy the certificate files inside the container and will create two environment variables that will contain the path of:

  - .pfx and password files in a Windows cluster